My family likes to catch up on public holidays.

 It would look more plausible on paper to have CPFIS sold back into my CPF account as opposed to trying to duck my debts by contributing to my CPF.

 ...I'm still exploring this, like any reasonable Maverick would.

 We know that CPFIS fees have dropped only so recently (as recent as 2020) and this really opens up potential for people who had completely written off using their CPF-OA to invest in the past.
 Since MOM made it more favorable: unless I am wildly interested in pursuing a broader diversity of investments or higher returns net of fees, the probability of someone over 55 being charged lower fees is higher if I use CPF-OA compared to cash.

 I did eventually tell my Uncle my thoughts, but I let him speak to my investment advisor, who he decided to work with in the end.
 After all, it is always better to speak to a professional before any major decisions.
 Still, I do think that there's going to be others who might share my opinion.
 If you intend to invest after 55 anyway, you could invest through CPFIS instead of taking it out as cash to invest.
 You would likely have lower fees and then it could always be sold back into OA account for 2.5%.

 In any case, if you disagreed or have some thoughts about my opinion, why not leave a comment here?
 And if you thought it made sense, you can always reach out to us as well.
 We'd be happy to refer you to a consultant with integrity (or you can just reach him directly at the link below).

-Original Draft by Luke Ho [Jan 2021]: 'Analyzing Endowus' Results and the Limitations of CPF Investments' Written by Seth
+Original Draft by the Original Money Maverick [Jan 2021]: 'Analyzing Endowus' Results and the Limitations of CPF Investments' Written by Seth

 Edited by Tina